Skip to main content

 4. Tonkatsu Bento

-ICN - Return Home.
-I took my time and while I had about an hour to kick it, I was too tired and just waited by the Gate home.
-One shocker for me was all the Coffee Shops at the Mall shut down around 8:30 - 9 pm.
-I'll remember to get some Coffee before then.
+As my trip came to an end, I took my time at the airport.
+I had about an hour to relax, but I was too tired and just waited by the gate.
+A surprising detail was that all the coffee shops at the mall shut down around 8:30 - 9 PM.
+I'll definitely remember to grab coffee before then in future trips.

 Comments